 Facts on Paracetamol:

 - Combinations (e.g. with codeine) are better active than paracetamol alone.
-Codeine is a slightly stronger painkiller known as an opioid.
-Opioid painkillers work by mimicking the action of natural pain-reducing chemicals called endorphins.
+Known as an opioid, Codeine is a slightly stronger painkiller.
+Opioid painkillers work like natural pain-reducing chemicals called endorphins.

 - Caffeine is added to paracetamol to make it more effective.
 Caffeine is a mild stimulant that helps reduce fatigue.
 Caffeine is also thought to enhance the painkilling effect of paracetamol.